Explore Your Options

 - What Can I Do With a Major In…, Best Colleges, and TalentDesk offer career ideas for many majors.
 Since it is good at this stage to generate many possibilities, links from these universities provide other helpful lists: Kansas State and North Carolina Wilmington.

 - Zippia displays maps of the career paths available for different majors.
-Select your major from the drop down, view potential career paths, and click on different job titles for descriptions, salary information, and job postings.
+Select your major from the list, view potential career paths, and click on different job titles for descriptions, salary information, and job postings.

 - Business Majors: Check out the Corporate Finance Institute's Interactive Career Map.

-- Accounting Majors: Explore Careers in Accounting and How to Become an Accountant.
+- Accounting Majors: Explore Careers in Accounting, Accounting Career Resource Center, Accounting and Finance Careers, and How to Become an Accountant.

-- O*NET OnLine Find Occupations, Becomeopedia, and Learn How To Become offer detailed information on a huge number of job titles.
+- O*NET OnLine Find Occupations, Becomeopedia, Learn How to Become, and How to Become offer detailed information on a huge number of job titles.

 - The Princeton Review’s Find a Career page offers content for many careers including an insightful “A Day in the Life” summary.